Contrast-Security-OSS/docs/content/tools/cli/Cli-tool.md

 ## How It Works

 The Contrast CLI performs software composition analysis (SCA) on your application to show you the dependencies between open source libraries, including where vulnerabilities were introduced.
-By supplementing existing run time instrumentation from Contrast agents, with data from pre-compile analysis (not typically available at run time), Contrast can provide a more detailed and comprehensive view of your applications in the Contrast UI.
+By supplementing existing runtime instrumentation from Contrast agents, with data from pre-compile analysis (not typically available at runtime), Contrast can provide a more detailed and comprehensive view of your applications in the Contrast UI.

 The steps to successfully and continuously analyze your application are as follows: